 - Tobacco Free Alachua Spotlights the County-Wide Tobacco Retail License and Local Prevention Efforts

 - Florida Department of Health in Alachua County Spotlights the Importance of Tobacco Free Worksite Policies

-To find out your test results for COVID-19, please wait 72 hours after your test date and call 352-334-8828 or download the healthytogether application for your smartphone.
+To find out your PCR test results for COVID-19, please wait 72 hours after your test date and call 352-334-8828 or download the healthytogether application for your smartphone.

 Popular Programs & Services